apollographql/apollo/docs/source/tutorial/local-state.md

 ---
-title: "8.
-Manage local state"
+title: '8.
+Manage local state'
 description: How to store and query local data in the Apollo cache
 ---